-Start of Hearing, Introduction, Rules of Decorum, Technology specifics, etc.
+Start of Hearing, Introduction, Rules of Decorum, Technology specifics, etc. Opening Statements (if allowed - time limit?)

-- Opening Statements (if allowed time limit?)
-Opening Statement by Complainant - Opening Statement by Respondent Questioning by Decision-Maker(s) - · Questioning of Investigator (if required) - Questioning of Complainant · Questioning of Respondent
+- Opening Statement by Complainant

+- Opening Statement by Respondent Questioning by Decision-Maker(s)

+- Questioning of Investigator (if required)

+- Questioning of Complainant

+Questioning of Respondent

+- Questioning of Witnesses

-Questioning of Witnesses Hearing Break (for parties to finalize their cross-examination questions-time limit?)
+Questioning of Witnesses

+A questioning Break (for parties to finalize their cross-examination questions-time limit?)

-- Cross-examination (and Direct-examination, if allowed)
+Consequence of the properties of the - Cross-examination (and Direct-examination, if allowed)

-Complainant's advisor questions the Respondent and any Witnesses Respondent's advisor questions the Complainant and any Witnesses - Decision-Maker(s) ask any follow-up questions Closing Statements (if allowed - Time limit?) - Closing Statement by Complainan Closing Statement by Respondent must be trained on technology used in a Schools must create an audio or audiovisual recording, or transcript, of any live hearing.
+Complainant's advisor questions the Respondent and any Witnesses

+Respondent's advisor questions the Complainant and any Witnesses

+Decision-Maker(s) ask any follow-up questions

+- Closing Statements (if allowed Time limit?)

+- Closing Statement by Complainant

+Closing Statement by Respondent

+REMEMBER:

 Decision-makers

-(monhacis added)
+must be trained

+on technology

+used in a

+hearing.

+Schools must

+create an audio

+or audiovisual

+recording, or

+transcript, of any

+live hearing.

-1293 ©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2020.
 Copyrighted material.
 Express permission to post this material on the University of Utah website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

-Under this provision a recipient may, for instance, adopt rules that instruct party advisors to conduct questioning in a respectful, nonabusive manner, decide whether the parties may offer opening or closing statements, specify a process for making objections to the relevance of questions and evidence, place reasonable time limitations on a hearing, and so forth.
+Under this provision a recipient may, for instance, adopt rules that instruct party advisors to conduct questioning in a respectful, non-abusive manner, decide whether the parties may offer opening or closing statements, specify a process for making objections to the relevance of questions and evidence, place reasonable time limitations on a hearing, and so forth.

-Special Issues Highlight #6 Revisiting Non Appearance of Parties and Witnesses/ Unwillingness to Submit to Cross-Examination
+Special Issues Highlight #6 Revisiting Non Appearance of Parties and Witnesses/ Unwillingness to Submit to Cross-Examination eronhant Enternrises Inc. 2020, Convrigi